 Greenpeace photographer Fernando Pereira was killed when the limpet mines exploded.

-The Navy’s initial response was just 2 hours after the explosions, when Leading Diver (LDR) Schmidt of the Operational Diving Team (OPT) entered the wreck and discovered Pereria’s body.
-The Diving Team also conducted a search of the hull and wharf for any other explosives; none were found.
+The Navy’s initial response was just two hours after the explosions, when Leading Diver (LDR) Schmidt of the Operational Diving Team (ODT) entered the wreck and discovered Pereira’s body.
+The Dive Team also conducted a search of the hull and wharf for any other explosives; none were found.

-The police declared the wreck a crime scene; they wanted it recovered for forensic examinaiton, they also wanted to examine the seabed under the ship.
+The police declared the wreck a crime scene; they wanted it recovered for forensic examination.
+They also wanted to examine the seabed under the ship.

-The salvage task was a daunting one; Rainbow Warrior had sunk onto hr starboard side, burying the huge (2.4 x 1.5m) hole in the hull in the soft mud of the seabed.
-But the impact of the two limpet mines was immense, shock blast and shrapnel damage had spread far into the ship.
+The salvage task was a daunting one; Rainbow Warrior had sunk onto her starboard side, burying the huge (2.4 x 1.5m) hole in the hull in the soft mud of the seabed.
+But the impact of the two limpet mines was immense; shock blast and shrapnel damage had spread far into the ship.

 When eventually salvaged a full inspection revealed she could never be made seaworthy again.